 I had been trout fishing several times in Colorado and British Columbia, and I never needed weights.
 Trout fishing had always resembled scenes from the movie A River Runs Through It.
 I was no Brad Pitt in the river, but I knew enough to cast my fly with grace and lightness, allowing it to dance atop the water, drawing the fish up to the surface, which was as smooth as glass.

 But that’s not how it works here.
-We drove two hours into the mountains, just past Pahalgam, and parked alongside a raging river fed by the melting snow from the Himalayas that towered overhead.
+We drove two hours into the mountains, just past Pahalgam, and parked alongside a raging river fed by the melting snow from the sub-Himalayas that towered overhead.
 The river looked appropriate for white-water rafting, not fishing.
-We had no waders, no waterproof boots.
-No rescue plan.
+We brought no waders, no waterproof boots.
+We had no rescue plan.
 The dangerously fast water was cold as ice and rough as hell.
 Our guide, a local park ranger, showed us how to weight the line and submerge our flies beneath the rapids just downstream from the biggest rocks.

-We fished for several hours from the banks.
-We lost most of our flies and much of our string to the river.
+We fished for several hours from the banks of the Lidder River.
+We lost most of our flies and much of our string to the rapids.
 We caught two trout.
 Well, Labroo caught the fish.
 I caught nothing.
 By early afternoon, the sun tipped behind the peaks, and the wind grew cold.
 We packed up and headed back.

 We stopped for lunch at a buffet restaurant in a small village on the outskirts of Pahalgam.
 Security seemed tight for such a rural place, I thought, until I looked outside the restaurant’s window and witnessed tribal leaders sitting down at a picnic table with uniformed commanders of the Indian military.
 Everyone’s body language conveyed distrust.
 Each side came with their own guards.
 After 20 minutes, they got up, shook hands and dispersed in opposite directions — the military back toward Srinagar, the tribal leaders into the mountains.

 The two-hour drive home stretched into a four-hour detour because of an unplanned protest that drew hundreds of men into the streets after Friday prayers.
-Traffic in and out of Srinagar ground to a halt as the main highway completely shut down.
-Our driver communicated with someone on his cell phone, who instructed him to circle around the valley through miles and miles of mustard fields, which would become saffron fields in the approaching summer.
-Even in the middle of nowhere, we encountered military.
+Traffic in and out of Srinagar ground to a halt as the main highway shut down.
+Our driver communicated with someone on his cell phone, who instructed him to circle around the valley through miles and miles of mustard fields, farmland that would convert to saffron in the approaching summer.
+Even here, in the middle of nowhere, we encountered military patrols.

 “Keep your camera down,” Rashid told me as our SUV crawled through a village where most people traveled by horse, not a Ford Expedition.
 The roadside was lined with wooden grain mills powered by a trickling stream.
 School had just let out.
 Children dressed in blue uniforms scurried about, playing, smiling, until they spotted me in the back seat.
 Girls turned away while boys curiously stared.